chrcarrizosa/shinyseg/docs/docs/how-to/penetrance.md

 For instance, `1,10,10,20,10` would roughly correspond to the values at ages 1, 25, 50, 75 and 100.
 The app will interpolate/smooth these across
-the lifespan using a B-spline basis — you may adjust the smoothing degree with the **Splines** input at the bottom. #3 Multiple phenotypes showcases a penetrance model with age-dependent relative risks.
+the lifespan using a B-spline basis — you may adjust the smoothing degree with the **Splines** input at the bottom. [#4 Breast cancer and BRCA1](/examples/example4) showcases a penetrance model with age-dependent relative risks.

 :::note